nihalshx/hisrah-service-management/README.md

 - iOS was not built or tested.
 The code is cross-platform but the submitted build targets Android only.
 - Pagination is not implemented.
 All records are rendered in the table.
 For production use with large datasets, server-side pagination would be required.

----

-## Known Limitations

-- No backend integration.
-All CRUD operations affect an in-memory list only.
-- No data persistence.
-Changes are lost on app restart.
-- No pagination on data tables.
-- iOS build not included in submission.